yuriy-chumak/ol/README.md

 and cross-platform;  provides a portable, high-level interface to call code written in another language (c, python, lua, etc).

-You can use Ol in Linux, Windows, macOS, Android, Chromebook*, (Open/Free/Net) BSD, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).
+You can use Ol on Linux, Windows, macOS, Android, Chromebook*, (Open/Free/Net) BSD, Solaris and other operating systems based on various hardware architectures (intel, arm, ppc, mips, etc).